top of page

 One of The Biggest Causes Of Methylation Problems is MTHFR

-So, if MTHFR isn't working so well, you can't activate (methylate) your folate, which means you can't make SAMe, which means all of the things you need to methylate with SAMe, like neurotransmitters, toxins, and your DNA, can't be methylated.
+If MTHFR isn't working so well, you can't activate (methylate) your folate, which means you can't make SAMe, which means all of the things you need to methylate with SAMe, like neurotransmitters, toxins, and your DNA, can't be methylated.

-Here that is in graphic form:
+Here is that in graphic form:

 How to Boost Your Methylation

-Boosting methylation and taking good care of an MTHFR mutation look really similar.
+Boosting methylation and taking good care of an MTHFR mutation look similar.
 Here are some basic things you can do:

 • Avoid folic acid.

-• Add methylfolate to your supplements
+• Add methylfolate to your supplements.

-• Cut back on alcohol - it uses up your folate
+• Cut back on alcohol - it uses up your folate.

-• Get moderate exercise
+• Get moderate exercise.

 Recent Posts